 “I think we'll be OK once it gets here but the getting there is hard,” she said.

-Pat plans to host family members this weekend and attend the tournament.
+Pat is hosting family members this weekend.
+She is attending the tournament.
 But the days of filling her home beyond capacity are over.
-Relatives are staying at the house, but many friends will stay overnight at a downtown hotel.
+Relatives are staying at the house, but many friends are staying overnight at a downtown hotel.

 Nevertheless, the family still intends to host a signature bash.